gravitational/teleport/rfd/0014-session-2FA.md

 #### constraints

-Each session has the following constraints, encoded in the TLS or SSH certificate issued after 2FA and enforced server-side:
+Each session has the following constraints, encoded in the TLS or SSH certificate issued after MFA and enforced server-side:

 - cert expiry: each certificate is valid for 1min, during which the client can _establish_ a session